Boomer Tech Talk

 Put your emergency contact information into the address book on your cell phone under the name “ICE”, the acronym that Emergency Medical Technicians (EMTs) know to look for.
 For example: ICE-Linda

-If you have a smart phone, there are apps* that put ICE information on the home screen of your phone so it’s easy to find.
-There is one for iPhone called Close Call, which will work even if your phone is locked.
-Here is how this app works.
-It helps you to create a wallpaper shot using your camera roll.
-You could actually do this yourself by creating an image with your emergency information without using an app but the app makes it easier.
+When I wrote this article there was an app called Close Call.
+It has been replaced by others.
+Close Call helped you to create a wallpaper shot using your camera roll.
+You could actually do this yourself by creating an image with your emergency information without using an app but the app made it easier.
 When you set an image on your iPhone cameraroll as wallpaper, it is visible even when your phone is locked so – voila.
-This Close Call link is to the iTunes app store for iPhone apps so if you don’t have an iPhone this will not work for you.
-If you are looking at Close Call, you can also consider other apps in this genre – paid and free – but do check the reviews included on each app page in the store.
-Jared has an ICE app for the BlackBerry.
-Close Call and Jared are free apps.
-Appventive for the Android based smart phones also looks worth checking out.
+You can consider other apps in this genre – paid and free – but do check the reviews included on each app page in the store.

 close call ICE - in case of emergency - screen shots